Test Event Loop¶

 Pauses the coroutine but immediately continues after all other runnable coroutines of the event loop.
 This is similar to the common

-function of regular event loop frameworks.If a single argument is given, this specifies how many turns should be skipped.
+sleep(0)function of regular event loop frameworks.If a single argument is given, this specifies how many turns should be skipped.
 The default corresponds to 0.
 If two arguments are given, this is interpreted as an inclusive interval to randomly select the skip count.